Adarsha69005/Adarsha69005/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently learning ...C#
+- 🌱 I’m currently learning ...AWS
 - 👯 I’m looking to collaborate on ...
-C#, ReactJS
+AWS, ReactJS
 - 📫 How to reach me: ...adarsha69005@gmail.com
 - 😄 Pronouns: ...He/Him